Export Data with AWS Lambda Layer + OpenTelemetry

 • Go

-See AWS’s documentation on Getting Started with AWS Lambda Layers for more information.
+To learn more about Lambda Layers, visit AWS’s documentation on Getting Started with AWS Lambda Layers.

-If not using any of the above listed languages, or would prefer to manually build and configure a layer, refer to AWS’s documentation on Manual Steps for Private Lambda Layers.
+If you are not using any of the above listed languages or you would prefer to manually build and configure a layer, visit AWS’s documentation: Manual Steps for Private Lambda Layers.

 Fix missing root spans in traces

-If using Lambda with API Gateway or another service that governs traffic, missing root spans for your traces in Honeycomb are likely.
+If you are using Lambda with API Gateway or another service that governs traffic, missing root spans for your traces in Honeycomb are likely.
 To mitigate, complete these steps:

 1. Disable AWS X-Ray tracing on your Lambda in the AWS UI (Configuration > Monitoring).

-If using Terraform to launch your lambda function, you can turn off tracing with the tracing_config option PassThrough.
+If you are using Terraform to launch your lambda function, you can turn off tracing with the tracing_config option PassThrough.
 Learn more here.

 2. Add an environment variable named OTEL_PROPAGATORS with value tracecontext to your Lambda in the AWS UI (Configuration > Environment variables).